 - For our eleventh entry into this article about Spectacular Halloween-Appropriate Species we return to the briny depths, to give you the bare bones about the Skeleton Shrimp.

-- It must be pointed out that the haunting yet descriptive term actually serves as the collective common name for an entire Family of arthropods.
-All members of the remarkable group, as the name suggest, evolved as purely marine species.
+- It must be pointed out that the descriptive term used herein actually serves as the collective common name for an entire Family of arthropods.
+All members of the remarkable group, as the clearly attention-grabbing name suggest, evolved as purely marine species.

-- It’s also a relatively large group, containing hundreds of separate species.
-The first official recognition of the Family as such occurred in the year 1814.
-This took place as a direct result of the work of the English zoologist, William Elford Leach.
+- It’s also a relatively large group, actually containing hundreds of separate, individual species.
+The first official recognition of the impressive Family as such occurred in the year 1814.
+This took place as a result of the work of the respected English zoologist, William Elford Leach.

-- Given its astounding ability to virtually disappear into its surrounding environment, it also has other appropriate common names.
+- Given its astounding ability to virtually disappear into its surrounding environment, this wonder of Naature and evolution also has other appropriate common names.
 Perhaps chief among these alternate, but highly descriptive names, is the applicable term of the ghost shrimp.

-- Since the term of Skeleton Shrimp applies to so many different species, the various types naturally have differing statuses.
-Many of them, unfortunately, presently appear on the Red List of Threatened Species, routinely published by the IUCN.
+- Since the collective term of Skeleton Shrimp applies broadly to such a large number of different species, the various types naturally have differing population trends and numbers.
+Presently, however, none of the recognized species appear on the Red List of the IUCN.

-- Although each species faces varying situations, dangers, and threats, most of them have some in common.
-One of these would be the danger posed by habitat loss, due to changing conditions in the oceans.
-The greatest, though, consists of climate change.
+- Although each distinct species faces varying situations, dangers, and threats, most of them have some in common.
+One of these would be the peril posed by habitat loss, due to changing conditions in the oceans.
+The greatest, though, likely consists of ongoing climate change.

 Skeleton Shrimp Physical Description

-Since the term of Skeleton Shrimp refers to a vast number of different species, physical differences quite obviously exist.
-Despite that fact, however, many similarities between them naturally also exist, given the genetic relationship they each share.
+Since this somewhat unusual designation refers to such a vast number of different species, numerous physical differences quite obviously exist.
+Despite that fact, however, many similarities between the various species naturally also exist, given the genetic relationship they each share.

-One of these shared traits is the tendency of most of them to display a strong degree of the physiological trait of sexual dimorphism.
-In the case of the majority of members of this Family, that characteristic manifests itself in terms of sheer physical size.
+One of these shared traits remains the evolutionary tendency of most of them to display a strong degree of the physiological trait known to science as sexual dimorphism.
+In the case of the vast majority of members of this Family, that characteristic manifests itself in terms of physical size.

-The males of most species of these creatures attain a significantly greater size than their female counterparts.
-Aside from this tendency, the various forms also share one more defining trait.
+The males of most representative species of these amazing creatures attain a significantly greater size than that of their female counterparts.
+Aside from this tendency, the many forms also share one more defining trait.
 In fact, this characteristic serves as the source of the collective common name.

-Each form of the amazing Skeleton Shrimp evolved as highly elongated and thin in shape.
-These further possess convoluted, twisting shapes to their bodies.
+Each of the recognized forms of the fabulous Skeleton Shrimp evolved as highly elongated and quite thin in shape.
+These additionally possess convoluted, twisting shapes to their bodies.
 Their color patterns, meanwhile, also differ between each of the members of the remarkably evolved Family.

 - Kingdom: Animalia